pierre-rouleau/pel/doc/pel-manual.rst

 Emacs stores customization information inside your ``init.el`` file by default.
-It is best to store it somewhere else, as written in section 4 of the section `Create or Update your Emacs Initialization file`_.
+It is best to store it somewhere else, as written in section 4 of the section `Create or Update your Emacs init.el file`_.

 By storing it inside "``~./emacs.d/emacs-customization.el``" you can control your Emacs customization independently from your Emacs initialization and you